Help improve your experience of MyMarsden

 Will my GP be able to access my records as currently he only has letters not actual information such as scans etc. It would be extremely useful if he could as I live 3 hrs away from The Royal Marsden hospital

-Deborah99 asked about 2 years ago
+Deborah99 asked over 3 years ago

 Thank you for your question.
 Yes – we can confirm that you will be able to share your medical information with your GP using the “Share Everywhere” function.